 Susan Thomas, Senior Program Officer

 Susan is responsible for grantmaking and knowledge development related to key aspects of the Trust’s strategic plan.
 A specific focus of Susan’s work is advancing effective strategies to increase housing affordability and to expand supportive housing to end chronic homelessness.
 Susan will also lead the expansion of an outcome measurement system to assess the Trust’s impact, and will provide support and guidance on financial and business planning activities of the Trust.

 Prior to joining the Trust, Susan was Project Officer for Mayor Kasim Reed of Atlanta, where she was responsible for leading “Unsheltered No More!,” an initiative to dramatically reduce street homelessness that so far has placed over 1,000 homeless men, women and children into permanent housing.
 As the former president of Providence Consulting Group, she helped launch a statewide foundation to assist foster families, and co-chaired an effort for the Annie E. Casey Foundation and the Atlanta Housing Authority to rehouse 420 families as part of a major HOPE VI redevelopment project.
 Susan is a former Vice President of Community Investment and Area Development at the United Way of Greater Atlanta.
 Prior to her nonprofit career, she worked for 15 years in the areas of accounting, management consulting, and strategic planning.
-She holds an MBA from the Kellogg School of Management at Northwestern University and BS in Accounting from the University of Maryland.
+She holds an Masters of Business Administration from the Kellogg School of Management at Northwestern University and Bachelors of Science in Accounting from the University of Maryland.